ImperialCollegeLondon/safedata_validator/README.md

 ```

 This gives all developers an opportunity to fix problems they have noticed, prior to
 release.
 This can be done by making pull requests against the `release` branch.
-Once
+The
+following checks should also be carried out:

+* All GitHub continuous integration tests pass
+* Upload to [Test PyPi](https://test.pypi.org) works correctly
+* Online documentation builds properly for the `release` branch

-these changes have been made, documentation has been checked, and all tests pass, the
+Once the relevant changes have been made and checks have been performed the final commit
-final commit should bump the version using `poetry` so that the correct version is
+should bump the version using `poetry` so that the correct version is recorded in
-recorded in `pyproject.toml`.
+`pyproject.toml`.

 ```bash
 poetry version [major/minor/patch]
 ```

 The `release` branch now is ready to be merged with the `master` branch.
+To do so you
+should switch to the `master` branch and merge the `release` branch into it.

 ```bash
 git switch master